Wood Burning – Hanging Artwork – types of hangers and when I use them

 Repeat until the all of the wire end has been wrapped.
 Try to keep the wraps tight and next to each other.

-Place the hangers approximately 2 inches (5.1 cm) from the top of the board, and 1-2 inches (2.54 – 5.1 cm) from the sides of the board.
+I like to place the hangers approximately 2 inches (5.1 cm) from the top of the board, and 1-2 inches (2.54 – 5.1 cm) from the sides of the board.

 PROS